genialkartik/Macfolio/README.md

 </div>

-## 🔰 About
+## 🔰 An Insight

 Macfolio is my visionary project and I initiated this project as Personal Portfolio website.
 But it is much more than that.
 The Vision behind this project is to create a futuristic OS which will entirely work on/upon Cloud.
 Also, the use cases and outcome are endless, it'll be helpful to work using AR (Augmented Reality) and VR (Virtual Reality).
 Think it like - You can code or do whatever you do on laptop/PC by wearing glasses only (something like this: Instagram ).
-Sounds fascinating but improbable, right!
+Sounds fascinating but improbable, right! <br>
 This project will also be helpful in getting rid of carrying bulky hardware devices and their unbearable costs.
 The used cases of this project are boundless.

 ### Installation Requirements: